-Figure 9.1.
-Sampling sites within Saldanha Bay and Langebaan lagoon where seine net hauls were conducted during the 2005 and 2007-2014 annual sampling events.
+Figure 10.1.
+Sampling sites within Saldanha Bay and Langebaan lagoon where seine net hauls were conducted during the 2005 and 2007-2015 annual sampling events.
 1: North Bay west, 2: North Bay east, 3:Small craft harbour, 4: Hoedjiesbaai, 5: Caravan site, 6: Blue water Bay, 7: Sea farm dam, 8: Spreeuwalle, 9: Lynch point, 10: Strandloper, 11: Schaapen Island, 12: Klein Oesterwal, 13: Bottelary, 14: Churchaven, 15: Kraalbaai, 16: Rietbaai.

-9.3 Results
+10.3 Results

-9.3.1 Description of inter annual trends in fish species diversity
+10.3.1 Description of inter annual trends in fish species diversity

-During the 2013 annual survey, three new species of clinid fish, Clinus robustus, Clinus venustris and Clinus heterodon were recorded for the first time.
-These species were found in low numbers (1-6 individuals) in hauls made in Big Bay and Small Bay.
-Saldanha Bay falls within the natural distribution range of these three Clinids.
-The total species count in all surveys to date now stands at 47 species taking into account the three different species of goby of the genus Caffrogobius, namely: C. nudiceps, C. gilchristi and C. caffer that have been identified in samples from the Bay.
+The tongue fish Cynoglossus capensis was recorded in the seine net surveys for the first time in 2015 with a single specimen caught at Leentjies Klip and another at the Small Craft Harbour site.
+This species has a reported distribution from the Cunene River in Northern Namibia to Natal (Smith & Heemstra 1986).
+The total species count in all surveys to date now stands at 48 species taking into account the three different species of goby of the genus Caffrogobius, namely: C. nudiceps, C. qilchristi and C. caffer that have been identified in samples from the Bay.
 Due to the uncertainty surrounding identification of these species in earlier surveys, they have been grouped at the generic level for data presented reports since 2008.
-The species list and abundance of each species caught in Small Bay, Big Bay and the Lagoon during each of the different surveys are shown in Table 9.1, Table 9.2 & Table 9.3 respectively.
-Considering data from all surveys conducted to date, a greater diversity of species have been captured in Big Bay (33), than in Small Bay (32) or the Lagoon (23) (Table 9.1, Table 9.2 & Table 9.3).
-Species richness is typically highest in Small Bay and has varied little over time, although in 2009 & 2010 there was a slight reduction in the number of species caught in Small Bay, this increased again in 2011-12 (Figure 9.2).
-Slightly more variation in the number of species caught over the period of sampling is apparent for Langebaan lagoon and Big Bay, with the most diverse samples collected from Big Bay during 2012 (Figure 9.2).
+The species list and abundance of each species caught in Small Bay, Big Bay and the Lagoon during each of the different surveys are shown in Table 10.1., Figure 10.2 & Table 10.3., respectively.
+Considering data from all surveys conducted to date, a greater diversity of species have been captured in Big Bay (35) and Small Bay (33), than the Lagoon (24) (Table 10.1., Figure 10.2 & Table 10.3.).
+Species richness is typically similar in Small Bay and Big Bay, although the number of species sampled has been less variable over time in Small Bay (Figure 10.2.).
+Slightly more variation in the number of species caught over the period of sampling is apparent for Langebaan lagoon and Big Bay, with the most diverse samples collected from Big Bay during 2012 (Figure 10.2.).
 Overall there is no indication of a trend in species richness over time in any of the three parts of the Bay.